ML-infuser/Leverett_J_Function/README.txt

 While the Leverett J-function is commonly used in reservoir engineering, its applicability may be limited in unconventional reservoirs (e.g., tight gas sands, shale formations).

+Leverett_J_Multi_Lithology comprises of many data points collected from different lithology which increases the overall knowledge of subsurface.